Felony Drug Crimes

 To mitigate or avoid these penalties, it’s highly recommended you retain legal representation as soon as possible like the legal team at McCarthy & Hamrock, P.C..
 A skilled and experienced criminal defense lawyer can assess the facts of your case and utilize their knowledge, resources, and extensive network to build a formidable defense fit to take on the prosecution.
 Don’t wait another moment to protect your rights and future.
 Contact McCarthy & Hamrock, P.C. today.

 Felony Drug Crimes Lawyers, Des Moines IA | Possession & Drug Distribution

 Having an experienced Iowa drug defense lawyer on your side will significantly increase the chances of receiving reduced or dismissed charges.
-Get started on your defense as soon as possible by hiring the experienced and reputable defense firm McCarthy & Hamrock, P.C..
-With over four decades of combined experience, our lawyers understand what it takes to defend felony-level drug crimes.
+Get started on your defense as soon as possible by hiring an experienced and reputable defense firm McCarthy & Hamrock, P.C..
+With over four decades of combined experience, our lawyers understand what it takes to defend against felony-level drug crimes.